nicole-berty/HotelReservationSystem/README.md

 The ``-cp`` flag indicates the classpath used, i.e. the location of the actual compiled classes.

-Use -Duser.language=fr -Duser.country=FR for French localisation (welcome message only, for demonstration purposes - es_ES also available).
+Use -Duser.language=fr -Duser.country=FR for French localisation (welcome message only, for demonstration purposes - es_ES also available):

+``java --enable-preview -cp classes -Duser.language=fr -Duser.country=FR Run``